jmid/pbt-frameworks/README.md

   - <sup>1</sup> Contrary to QuickCheck and its descendants, [SmallCheck's generators enumerate values starting from the smallest ones (up to some bound)](https://github.com/Bodigrim/smallcheck/wiki/Comparison-with-QuickCheck).
 SmallCheck will therefore encounter a minimal counterexample first and hence doesn't require shrinking.
   - <sup>2</sup> [Hypothesis](https://github.com/HypothesisWorks/hypothesis) and [fast-check](https://github.com/dubzzz/fast-check) support asynchronous state machine testing, which can find race conditions (although it is strictly speaking not using parallel testing).
   - <sup>3</sup> [TSTL](https://github.com/agroce/tstl) instead uses an *external DSL*.
-  - <sup>4</sup> Crowbar uses AFL which [trims each test input as part of its core genetic algorithm](https://lcamtuf.coredump.cx/afl/README.txt).
-In addition Crowbar supports test case reduction via `afl-tmin` [which is unaware of (and hence may break) OCaml typing](https://tarides.com/blog/2020-08-03-fuzzing-ocamlformat-with-afl-and-crowbar).
+  - <sup>4</sup> Crowbar and Monolith both use AFL which [trims each test input as part of its core genetic algorithm](https://lcamtuf.coredump.cx/afl/README.txt).
+In addition they support test case reduction via `afl-tmin` [which is unaware of (and hence may break) OCaml typing](https://tarides.com/blog/2020-08-03-fuzzing-ocamlformat-with-afl-and-crowbar).
   - <sup>5</sup> JQF and the underlying Zest [supports multiple forms feedback guidance beyond coverage](https://github.com/rohanpadhye/jqf/wiki/The-Guidance-interface).

 Background: